LeonFretter/monitor_python/README.md

 # Usage
 ## Capture
-You should have all connected monitors activated, and configured in the correct layout.
+Configure your monitors via your system-settings.
 Then
-`monitor capture` will store the configuration in a config.json file local to this program.
+`monitor capture <label>` will store the configuration in a config.json file local to this program.

-## Set (without preset)
-After having captured your layout, calling `monitor set $options`, substituting $options with a sequence of 1s and 0s with length equal to the amount of your monitors will activate(1) or deactivate(0) the respective monitor.
-Monitors are indexed from left ro right.

-## Preset
-After having captured your layout, calling `monitor preset $label $options` substituting options as described above, and using as $label a string without whitespace that should not begin with 0 or 1 will store your given options under a preset named $label.

-## Set (with preset)
+## Set
-Set your monitors to a previously created preset by calling `monitor set $preset_label` where $preset_label is the label used as $label in a previous call to `monitor preset`.
+After having captured one or more layouts, `monitor set <label>` lets you switch between them.